University Senior Lecturer in Modern Japanese Studies (Society)

 Subject groups/Research projects

 Brigitte Steger specializes in Japanese society, with emphasis on the cultural history and anthropology of daily life.
 In her research, she has always been intrigued by questions of the cultural and social embeddedness of seemingly natural, bodily matters and daily life.
 Her master’s thesis explored childbirth and midwifery from sociological and political perspectives, especially the incorporation of midwifery into police administration and of the introduction of concepts of hygiene in modern Japan.
 Her doctoral dissertation dealt with sleep, especially sleeping times.
+She is best known for her research on inemuri, which has received world-wide attention.
 For her doctoral dissertation she was awarded the ‘Bank Austria Prize 2002 for the Promotion of Innovative Research at the University of Vienna’.
 (Keine) Zeit zum Schlafen?
 Kulturhistorische und sozialanthropologische Erkundungen japanischer Schlafgewohnheiten.
 (Münster: LIT 2004) earned her the ‘Science Award of the Federal State of Vorarlberg, Austria, 2005, Special Award for an Outstanding Publication’.
 Consequently she was also nominated as ‘Austrian of the Year’ at the ‘Austria 2005’ awards ceremony in the category of science and research.
 Her book Inemuri: Wie die Japaner schlafen und was wir von ihnen lernen können (Rowohlt, 2007) was published in Braille in 2008 and has been translated into Japanese, published at Hankyu Communications (now: CCC Media) in early summer 2013.
 Further details of Steger's research on sleep.
-In spring 2016 the alumni magazine CAM 77 published an essay on 'The Big Sleep' which was republished at the BBC worldwide website in May 2016 and translated into many languages.
+In spring 2016 the alumni magazine CAM 77 published an essay on 'The Big Sleep' (on inemuri) which was republished at the BBC worldwide website in May 2016 and translated into many languages.

 The tsunami disasters of March 2011 prompted her to travel to northeastern Japan, where she was the only researcher to live alongside survivors in a shelter.
 She observed that problems with cleanliness became a symbol of shared suffering in the shelters, and that survivors tried to regain a sense of normality by organising household routines according to deeply rooted social structures.
 Further details of Steger's research project.